Team-Over-Zero/UML-Diagrammer/README.md

 If you are running a docker image, you will still have to use 'gradle app:run' to run the javafx frontend but you should be able to open the webpage the same with the docker as if you were running with gradle.

-Note that user creation and page creation is only supported on the javafx client, but all other features are mostly consistent.

 ## Credit
 This project is created by: